Assessment task 1 – ONLINE ENGAGEMENT (20%)

-Assessment task 1 – Critical analysis: 1000 words (15% F2F 10% Online)
+Assessment task 2 – Critical analysis: 1000 words (10%)

 List 2-3 attempts that have been made to ‘solve’ this problem.
-Critically analyse why these programs or initiatives have failed.
-Conclude with an original idea to address the problem.
+Critically analyse whether these programs or initiatives have been successful, drawing on an understanding of systems analysis and types of change as presented in the course.
+Conclude with an original idea or innovative strategy to address the problem.

 The critical analysis will be structured in three parts as follows: